 Southwest Companion Pass

 Our other favorite hack has been combining two Southwest credit card bonuses to earn their coveted “Companion Pass.”
-The Companion Pass allows you to bring a friend, spouse, child (i.e. companion) on any flight for just a few dollars in taxes.
-To get the pass, you must receive 110,000 Southwest points within the same year.
+The Companion Pass allows you to bring a friend, spouse, or child (i.e. companion) on any flight for just a few dollars in taxes.
+To get the pass, you must receive 135,000 Rapid Rewards Points within the same year.

 The thing that makes this a little tricky is that you’re no longer allowed to get two personal cards.
-So, if you or your partner has a business, it’s best for them to apply.
-Also, the 110,000 must be earned within the same calendar year.
-The easiest way to do this is to apply for 1 card early in the year (business or personal).
+If you or your partner has a business, it’s best for that person to apply.
+The 135,000 points must be earned within the same calendar year.
+The easiest way to do this is to apply for 1 card early in the year (best to do business first because it doesn’t count against 5/24).
 Meet the minimum spend.
-At least 30 days later apply for the second card (whatever version you didn’t apply for the first time) and work toward its minimum spend.
+At least 30 days later apply for the second card (personal card this time) and work toward its minimum spend.
 You can read more nitty-gritty details HERE.
 The Companion Pass is good for TWO years.
-So, say you received the pass in May of 2019, your companion would fly free with you for the rest of 2019 and all of 2020.
+If you received the pass in May of 2023, your companion would fly free with you for the rest of 2023 and all of 2024.